WURacing/telemetry/README.md

 link, plug in the RF receiver
 and hit "Begin Streaming Session".

+Note: For live data transfer, ensure that _both_ Backend.py and GetDataFromCar.py are running.
+When analyzing old data, this isn't necessary.

 ## Analyzing Old Data
 (As of 12/22/2024)
 You may have noticed that there is an option to upload a file into the telemetry interface.
 This website